evangoesonline/angular-firebase-final/README.md

-A simple Angular CRUD app using Google Cloud Firestore.
+A simple CRUD app written in Angular, using Google Cloud Firestore as a database.
 Hosted on Vercel: https://angular-firebase-final.vercel.app/